heymanuuu/AGCPM/ReadMe.txt

-Please do not use it for commercial purposes.
+Please use it for academic purposes only.
 All codes in this repository are original and all rights belong to the author.